-Piazza Dante at dawn: the street sweeper shot across the square, veering off a wall at the last second, then sped over to a lamppost, spinning around it several times before swerving off in a new direction.
+Piazza Dante at dawn: the street sweeper shoots across the square, veering off a wall at the last second, then speeds over to a lamppost, spinning around it several times before swerving off in a new direction.
 In Naples, street cleaning resembles the dance of the fireflies.
-First-time visitors often find the city unfathomable, but there’s no denying the feast of sights: Diego Maradona shrines outside Baroque churches, priceless statues casually lined up on pallets by the bathroom of the archaeological museum, and more castles than anyone can keep track of.
+First-time visitors often find the city unfathomable, but there’s no denying the feast of sights: Maradona shrines outside Baroque churches, priceless statues on pallets by the bathroom of the archaeological museum, and more castles than anyone can keep track of.
 As one of the oldest cities in Europe, Naples claims one of the most densely-packed urban landscapes anywhere.
 After three days, we were overstimulated and slap-happy.
 I was ready to stay forever.

 With multiple districts qualifying for UNESCO World Heritage status, Naples can become overwhelming quickly.
 With limited time, we recommend focusing on monuments in and around the historic center.